 "She can't, Beck.
 If she could, she probably would've done so by now.
 The Fair Folk are real particular, when it comes to their Vengeance Quests or whatever it's called.
 They can only do things to mortals that relate to whatever insult they've been given."

 Beckett's eyes widened.
 Then, he grew thoughtful.
 "I see...
-I actually had not considered that she might be one of the Fair Folk, but things make a lot of sense when I think about her like that.
+I had actually considered that she might be one of the Fair Folk, but I had completely forgotten about the particulars of their Vengeance Quests.
 Extraordinary.
 But how did you recognize her as one?"

 Once again Wallace panicked.
 Once again he kept that panic out of his face.
 And a moment later, he once again had an answer ready.
 "I would hear stories," he half-lied.
 "Tales of the fairies were always passed around my family.
 You know, 'don't cross a graveyard without an urlison to the Goddess, don't talk back to your sire, keep your room tidy or the fairies will grab you in the night and...'"